Connie Francis: Biopic

 Francis and singer Gloria Estefan completed a screenplay for a film based on Francis's life titled Who's Sorry Now?
 Estefan announced that she would produce and play the lead.
 She said, "[Connie Francis] isn't even in the Rock and Roll Hall of Fame, and yet she was the first female pop star worldwide, and has recorded in nine languages.
-She has done a lot of things for victims' rights since her rape in the '70s....
+She has done a lot of things for victims' rights since her rape in the '70s ...
 There's a major story there."
 In December 2009 the film project was dropped.
 According to Francis:

 They chose to use amateur writers to write the screenplay.
 I wanted the writer Robert Freeman who wrote that miniseries Life with Judy Garland: Me and My Shadows, which won I don't know how many Emmy Awards, but Gloria and company were unwilling to hire that writer.
 I absolutely adored his screenplay of Judy's life ... he was so eager to do my life story for film, but she [Gloria] wouldn't agree to hire him and that was the end of that.
 And I'm sorry I wasted ten years with those people [the Estefans].

 In the same article, Francis said that Dolly Parton had been contacting her for years trying to produce her life story, but owing to her previous commitment to Estefan's organization, she was not able to accept Parton's offer.
 She said in the article that both she and Parton had considered, independently of each other, actress Valerie Bertinelli to play Francis.

 Characterization on Broadway

-Francis is currently being portrayed by singer Gracie Lawrence in the Broadway musical Just in Time based on the life of singer Bobby Darin which premiered on April 23, 2025.
-Francis had planned on seeing Lawrence's performance if her health had recovered.
+Francis has been portryed by Gracie Lawrence, Sarah Hyland, Isa Briones, Olivia Holt, and Ariana Madix in the musical Just in Time on Broadway, based on the life of singer Bobby Darin.
+The musical premiered on April 23, 2025 with Gracie Lawrence as Connie Francis, which Francis had planned on seeing should her health had recovered.